 Next, let's examine the five general steps you'd take should you decide to start a student radio online.

-These are just pointers, and not a logical guide to a functioning student radio.
+These are just pointers and not a complete guide to a fully functioning student radio.

 The most important thing to a radio station is keeping the airwaves full of unique programming, often 24 hours a day.

 Therefore, figuring out the types of programs that will be featured or music, are essential starting points.